-Cataract Surgery is THE most common surgical eye procedure performed in our adult population.
+Cataract Surgery is THE most common surgical eye procedure performed in our adult population in Singapore.
 Since nobody is immune to cataract formation, and it is more likely than not that our parents or grandparents would need cataract surgery at some point in their lives, it is probably in our best interest to know more about it.
-Here are the what, when, how and who’s of cataract surgery in about 1800 words.
+Here are the what, when, how and who’s of modern cataract surgery in about 1800 words.

 What is a Cataract?

-Our eye works very much like a camera and we have a lens that allows us to focus images for our brain.
-A cataract is the clouding, opacification or thickening of that natural crystalline lens, due to the natural process of ageing.
-The process of cataract formation may be unknowingly accelerated by other environmental factors, such as trauma, medications, UV-exposure, etc.
+Our eye works very much like a camera and we have a lens in our retina that allows us to focus images for our brain.
+A cataract is the clouding, opacification or thickening of that natural crystalline lens in our retina, due to the natural process of ageing or age related macular degeneration.
+The process of cataract formation and deteriorating eye health may be unknowingly accelerated by other environmental factors, such as trauma, medications, UV-exposure, etc.

 Who will get Cataracts?

-In general, as we age, we will all develop cataracts.
+In general, as we age, we will all develop eye conditions like cataracts.
 It’s a matter of how mild or severe the cataract formation is.
-The typical age to develop cataracts is 50 to 70 years old.
+The typical age to develop cataracts in Singapore is 50 to 70 years old.
 Certain predisposing factors may quicken this process:

 - Trauma: Any prior injury including a blunt hit to the eye can cause cataracts.